lyntco/lyntco.github.io/_posts/2025-11-04-UI Week 2 day 2 Prototyping Boba Tycoon continued.md

 I think custom ui elements are the way to go because it's not actually a 1:1 behaviour of a slider that I'm after.
 I wish there was some easier way to modify the base components.
 It's okay though, I don't need it to do everything!

-1. First I need to constrain the mouse to the space of teh VisualElement
+1. First I need to constrain the mouse to the space of the VisualElement
 2. And then I need to change a value with the moving up and down of the mouse
 3. And then I tie an element to move with it
 4. and the finally, I hide the mouse on holding the pointer down